-In accordance with the requirement to ensure that the carrying value of land and buildings are not materially misstated the Trust commissioned an independent valuer to carry out a full valuation exercise as at March 2022.
-At 31 March 2023 an interim valuation was undertaken of the Trust's operational land and buildings along with a full valuation of surplus land at the Royal Stoke Infirmary and Central Outpatient Department (COPD) sites.
-This resulted in an increase in value of £68.9m in the carrying value of the assets at 31 March 2023 and reflects an increase in the Modern Equivalent Asset (MEA) Beacon costs, the impact of significant capital schemes carried out in 2021/22 and 2022/23 along with a reduced adjustment for functional obsolescence as a result of improvements to the Trust properties.
+In accordance with the requirements to ensure that the carrying value of land and buildings are not materially misstated, we commissioned an independent valuer to carry out a full valuation exercise as at March 2022.
+At 31 March 2023 an interim valuation was undertaken of the Trust's operational land and buildings along with a full valuation of surplus land at the Royal Infirmary and Central Outpatients Department sites.
+This resulted in an increase in value of £70.3m in the carrying value of assets at 31 March 2023 and reflects an increase in the Modern Equivalent Asset (MEA) Beacon costs, the impact of significant capital schemes carried out in 2021/22 and 2022/23 along with a reduced adjustment for function obsolescence as a result of improvements to our properties.